 But the sense was worth the future lose.

-In my last post, I wrote about my time in Germany’s main city Berlin!
+In my last post, I wrote about my time in Germany’s main city of Berlin!
 Berlin you were a lively city that’s heat wave made mushy brainless zombies out of us but we persevered and had an amazing time.
 Two days just wasn’t enough time so I will definitely be going back.
 Next stop Prague!

 I will start with some advice.
 If your train time says “booking optional” BOOK IT and save yourself our mistake.
 At 4.20 am we expected the train to be filled with a few sleepy backpackers but not an entire train full.
 We captured ourselves some seats but our relief was in vain.
 Our seats were poached away from us from more savi travellers than us.
 This was to happen another four times until the inevitable happened and we had to split up and brave the aisles separately in search of somewhere to sit or stand.
 Rosie and I ended up in the bicycle storage section of the train with other travellers who covered the floors in sleeping bags.
 Half a dozen “sausage rolls” looked up at us as we stepped onto their tray.
 One wormed around in his pastry prison to allow us to join them.
 We sat upright with our backs to the wall.

 A man opened the cooker door and stumbled in on unsteady feet with an open packet of rice cakes in one hand.
 He stepped over us all and settled in the corner using someone’s shopping as pillows.
 Rosie and I looked at each other and broke out into hysterical laughter.
 After all what else are you going to do in that situation?
-Eventually after a few stops they added on another carriage.
+Eventually, after a few stops, they added on another carriage.
 I hurried off the train and raced passed backpackers towards our goal, a chair with no occupants and dreamland.
 Rosie went to find Ash while I secured us three seats.
 We got about 2 blissful hours where those chairs where ours and ours alone until they were taken away from us again.
 I have learned a lesson about train travel, book or suffer.

 The Man and his věž

 After a brief nap in our small and old-fashioned Airbnb flat, we found ourselves in front of a Tower.
-New Town Hall (Novomistska radnice) is a beautiful old building with a very quirky and very proud Czech in charge of its doors.
+New Town Hall (Novomistska radnice) is a beautiful old building with a very quirky and very proud Czech in charge of it’s doors.
 He wore a purple polo neck t-shirt and high waist striped trousers.
-We chatted with him briefly before making our way up the 200 + steps stopping on each floor as we did.
+We chatted to him briefly before making our way up the 200 + steps stopping on each floor as we did.

 Each floor had historical images hung on painted concrete.
 On the last floor before we reached the reason for climbing so many steps was an Art exhibition of an artist’s Sketches depicting historical political scenes in different ways.
 The Old Townhall apparently holds exhibitions like this one all the time and even transforms into a wedding venue at times.
 Outside on the topmost point of the tower was a wonderful overview of the surrounding area of Prague city.
 A beautiful glimpse at what we were about to explore.
 When we returned to earth the man wearing the striped trousers talked about his country and it’s history to us.
 He explained some of the histories of the buildings throughout WWII.
 One story that stuck in my mind was that the Town Hall was once used to imprison people, a limbo before they were forced to travel to concentration camps.
-It’s a strange feeling being in a place drenched in history of the saddest kind.
+It’s a strange feeling being in places drenched in history of the saddest kind.
 The Hall dates all the way back to the 1500’s and even still has sketch drawings from its birth moving along the walls like a flick book of time.
 Beautiful views and fascinating history worth seeing.
 Student discounts are available as well for those who hold a valid student card.